NikhilreddyL/AmazonSalesAnalytics/README.md

 ## Overview

-This repository contains the SQL models used to design and implement a data warehouse for sales analytics.
+This repository contains the SQL models used to design and implement a data warehouse for sales analytics using dbt(Data Build Tool).
 The data model is designed as a star schema to support efficient querying and reporting in Power BI.

 Also a Power BI report build on top of data warehouse for visualizations